pynashorg/pynashorg.github.com/_posts/2013-02-27-comprehensions-and-generators.md

 ---

 Comprehensions run in the local scope.
 This means that the name(s) you create in the comprehension must not collide with a name in your local scope or your the value bound to your local name will be overwritten.
-Read: [You should use map and filter instead of list comprehensions.](http://stackoverflow.com/a/13483314)

     >>> char = 'x'
     >>> chars = [char for char in 'hello']
     >>> char
     'o'

+This issue has been addressed in Python 3.
+Link below.

 Since comprehensions run in the local scope, you may be tempted to use them as a shorthand for a loop.
 Don't do this.
 It's confusing and annoying.
 Use list comprehensions to make lists.